steezeburger/subtler/README.md

 ## CSS Modules

-This boilerplate out of the box is configured to use [css-modules](https://github.com/css-modules/css-modules).
+This project out of the box is configured to use [css-modules](https://github.com/css-modules/css-modules).

 All `.css` file extensions will use css-modules unless it has `.global.css`.